 While large molecular respiratory panels are available, the distinctive clinical presentation of B. pertussis demands stand-alone, STAT testing.

-Currently, the most common route for Bordetella testing is to send specimens to a state or reference lab which, in the case of a reference lab, can be prohibitively expensive and cause several days – even weeks – delay in obtaining a result, during which time the patient may not be receiving appropriate treatment.
+Currently, the most specimens are sent to a state or reference lab for Bordetella testing which, in the case of a reference lab, can be prohibitively expensive and cause several days – even weeks – delay in obtaining a result, during which time the patient may not be receiving appropriate treatment.
 Further, specimen collection methods vary by clinical sites, necessitating an assay capable of accepting a broad range of media types.

 Great Basin’s Bordetella Direct Test identifies the Insertion Sequence 481 of B. pertussis directly from nasopharyngeal swab media, with no additional hands-on steps required.

 Perform cost-effective, STAT testing without paying for unnecessary analytes.
 The Bordetella Direct Test produces definitive results without the use of a large respiratory panel.
 You only pay for the target you need.

 Report accurate results in an actionable timeframe.
 The Bordetella Direct Test provides definitive results in under 2 hours, allowing prompt treatment and public health reporting and facilitating outbreak readiness in your lab.

 A universal test.
 The Bordetella Direct Test has been validated with several media types, including VTM/UTM, ESwabs, Liquid Stuart, saline, Tris EDTA, and other elution buffers, making it compatible with virtually any nasopharyngeal specimen collection protocol.